-Camera autofocus is always the hottest topic among reviewers and a major concern among users.
+Camera autofocus is always the hottest topic among reviewers and a major user concern.

 In my efforts to create some content on the Internet with the Nikon Z8 on a topic other than bird photography, I took the camera out for a night in the city of Fukuoka with the Nikon Z 85mm f1.8 to shoot in some challenging conditions.
 Here is what shooting street photography is like on the Nikon Z8, with regards to autofocus.